ProttoyKumar/ProttoyKumar/README.md

 - 👋 Hi, I’m @ProttoyKumar
-- 👀 I’m interested in data science and ML
+- 👀 I’m interested in data science, machine learning, deep learning.
+Especially I'm interested in computer vision and image processing.
-- 🌱 I’m currently learning different ML algorithms
+- 🌱 I’m currently a Master's student at AIUB Computer Science department.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...